AjxLab/hexagon/README.md

 ## Description
-This project is an interactive chatbot.
+This program is a interactive natural-language chatbot.

 ## Requirements
 - MacOS